mehmed2111/mehmed2111/README.md

 My background includes native mobile development with **Java and Objective-C**, as well as **C/C++** development.

+> Most of my professional projects are maintained in private repositories.

 ---

 ## 🧑‍💻 About Me